 Alternative Trading System (ATS)

-What is an Alternative Trading System?
+⚙️ What is an Alternative Trading System?

-Regulated by SEC in the US
+Regulated by the SEC in the US

-The Customers of an ATS
+💼 The Customers of an ATS

 These are the common customers of an ATS:

-Including mutual funds and pension funds.
+(1) Asset Managers: This group includes mutual funds and pension funds.

-Including hedge funds, proprietary trading desks, high-frequency traders, and others.
+(2) Professional Traders: This category includes hedge funds, proprietary trading desks, high-frequency traders, and others.

-These brokers / dealers buy and sell securities for their clients, but also they execute trades for their own accounts.
-Usually, these brokers are parts of large commercial banks such as Citigroup, Goldman Sachs, and Morgan Stanley.
+(4) Brokers/Dealers: These entities not only execute trades for clients but also trade for their own accounts.
+They are often divisions of large commercial banks such as Citigroup, Goldman Sachs, and Morgan Stanley.

-Types of Alternative Trading Systems (ATSs)
+🛠 Types of Alternative Trading Systems (ATSs)

-(a) matching systems
+(a) Matching systems

-(b) crossing networks
+(b) Crossing networks

 Different Venues of an ATS